-- Disclosure of the Program's liabilities as of June 30, 2016 and June 30, 2017; and - Statement of changes in these liabilities during the year.
+- Disclosure of the Program's liabilities as of June 30, 2017 and June 30, 2018 and - A statement of changes in these liabilities during the year.

 Disclosure

 Several types of liabilities are calculated and presented in this report.
 Each type is distinguished by the purpose for which the figures are ultimately used.